Through Sept 30, apply for one of as many as eight available residency opportunities at Acadia in 2022.

 Two for Writing in essays, poetry, drama, etc

 Two for "At-Large" categories including music, dance, indigenous arts, emerging techologies, etc

-The program hosts an annual open call for applications at CallForEntry.org (CaFE) which typically spans from October 1 through December 31.
-The online application process is open to all, but is highly selective based upon prior professional achievement and broader program goals to foster innovation, diversity, and relevance with new audiences.
-A required application fee of $25 directly benefits program operational costs, such as participant housing, supplies for public display spaces, and staffing assistance with public outreach activities.
+The program typically hosts its annual open call for applications at CallForEntry.org (CaFE) for residencies in the following year.
+The online application process is open to all and selections tend to be based upon prior professional achievement and broader program goals to foster innovation, diversity, and relevance with new audiences.
+A required application fee of $25 benefits program operational costs, such as participant housing and supplies for public display spaces and outreach activities.

 Applications are reviewed by juries consisting of past program participants, subject matter experts, local community members, and park staff.
-The jury period typically spans from January 1 through March 1 each year.
 The park superintendent then reviews and extends formal invitations to individual participants.
-Once all available residencies are accepted, other remaining applicants are notified of the outcome of their submissions via email, preferably before March 31 each year.
-A press release announcing the names and backgrounds of selected participants is typically released before May 1.
+Once all available residencies are accepted, other remaining applicants are notified of the outcome of their submissions via email.
+A press release is published announcing the names and backgrounds of selected participants.

 Program limitations include: